toji/webgpu-gltf-case-study/index.md

 So... triangles on screen!
 Victory!
 Slap some materials on there and call it a day, right?

 Unfortunately there's some unintuitive edge cases that you can run into as you try loading more models, causing this basic renderer to fail.
 Also, this approach will probably be fine for individual models on at least modestly powerful devices.
 But what if you aspire to bigger things?
-You want to perform well on the most lowely mobile devices, or be able to render much bigger scenes comprised of many models!
+You want to perform well on the most lowly mobile devices, or be able to render much bigger scenes comprised of many models!
 This naive approach probably won't hold up.

 With that in mind, let's start looking at techniques that we can use to improve on this first pass!